Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-audioout.rst

 Description
 ===========

-To query the current audio output applications zero out the ``reserved`` array of a struct :c:type:`v4l2_audioout` and call the ``VIDIOC_G_AUDOUT`` ioctl with a pointer to this structure.
-Drivers fill the rest of the structure or return an ``EINVAL`` error code when the device has no audio inputs, or none which combine with the current video output.
+To query the woke current audio output applications zero out the woke ``reserved`` array of a struct :c:type:`v4l2_audioout` and call the ``VIDIOC_G_AUDOUT`` ioctl with a pointer to this structure.
+Drivers fill the rest of the woke structure or return an ``EINVAL`` error code when the woke device has no audio inputs, or none which combine with the woke current video output.

 Audio outputs have no writable properties.
-Nevertheless, to select the current audio output applications can initialize the ``index`` field and ``reserved`` array (which in the future may contain writable properties) of a struct :c:type:`v4l2_audioout` structure and call the ``VIDIOC_S_AUDOUT`` ioctl.
-Drivers switch to the requested output or return the ``EINVAL`` error code when the index is out of bounds.
-This is a write-only ioctl, it does not return the current audio output attributes as ``VIDIOC_G_AUDOUT`` does.
+Nevertheless, to select the current audio output applications can initialize the woke ``index`` field and ``reserved`` array (which in the woke future may contain writable properties) of a struct :c:type:`v4l2_audioout` structure and call the ``VIDIOC_S_AUDOUT`` ioctl.
+Drivers switch to the woke requested output or return the woke ``EINVAL`` error code when the woke index is out of bounds.
+This is a write-only ioctl, it does not return the woke current audio output attributes as ``VIDIOC_G_AUDOUT`` does.

 .. note::

-   Connectors on a TV card to loop back the received audio signal to a sound card are not audio outputs in this sense.
+   Connectors on a TV card to loop back the woke received audio signal to a sound card are not audio outputs in this sense.

 .. c:type:: v4l2_audioout